clean-code-craft-tcq-1/reimagined-design-patterns-RaveendranArun/README.md

 > This pattern comes under structural pattern.
 A simple example to describe this pattern is, imagine a Car need to drive over a railway line.
 This is not posbile directly(otherwise the driver should be more skillfull).
 This can be possible if a railtruck carrying the Car.
 The Car's tyres are incompitable with railwy line.
 But the car adapted to the railway interface via an adapter that is "railtruck".

 Advantages: This pattern helps to communicate between two independent processes.

+3. Decorator

+> The decorator pattern acts as a wrapper to existing class, it is used to add new functionality to an existing object without altering its structure.
+  The Coffee Ordering System has multiple types of Coffees, a new flavour of coffee can be added to the system without altering the existing feature.

+4. Prototype pattern
+> This pattern involves implementing a prototype interface which tells to create a clone of the current object.
+  The state pattern allows to change its behavior, when its internal state change.
+When ever program having multiple states, instead of using switch case we can go to state design pattern(abstract class)